My assignment was to write a manifesto. I didn’t understand why. They insisted that it would help me dream big and make it happen.

 Let’s talk about a long-term commitment to a goal.
 That goal can be a long and happy marriage, a published book, a fit, and healthy body, or any number of other things.
 Whatever it is, your long term commitment is not a simple pinky-swear.

 Did you make resolutions this year?
 Or, after reading that so many resolutions go unfulfilled, did you not make any resolutions?
 Perhaps, there’s a different way to think about it.
 A way to take an intentional step toward a goal or desire.
-Perhaps, instead of resolutions you set Intentions.
+Creative Intentions Perhaps, instead of resolutions you set Intentions.
 Thanks to Orna Ross for that term.
 (See Orna’s explanation of Creative Intentions.)
 Her Creative Intentions are directed toward people striving toward creative endeavors but I believe anyone can use intentions instead of resolutions.
 Intentions are positive and nonjudgmental.
 If you say it is my intention to lose twenty pounds.
 The goal is there but you’re also recognizing that it’s a process.
 There will be times of forward progress, slow progress, and perhaps no progress and backward progress.
 But if it’s your intention to do something and you have no progress, you have not failed.
 It’s still your intention.
 Perhaps you need to re-think the steps it takes to get there.
-Setting your goals high doesn’t mean aim for the impossible.
+Stretch for High Goals Setting your goals high doesn’t mean aim for the impossible.
 It means stretch yourself.
 And keep stretching yourself and you will reach farther than you thought you could reach.
-Life, especially creative life, is not a race.
-As Confucius says, […]
+At Your Speed Life, especially […]